allyfreemans/PL-0-PM-0-Compiler/README.txt

 		  handles := XXX;
 		  handles read var;
 		  handles write var;
+		  handles if then else

-	needed:   handles if then else
+	needed:   handles if odd XXX then
+		  handles while do

  - vm.h       :: done